maximemoreillon/solar/README.md

 # Solar setup monitor

+THIS APPLICATION HAS BEEN DEPRECATED

-A monitoring system for a solar installation
+A monitoring system for a solar installation.

 ## API
 | Route | Method | query/body | Description |